-- Lighting and other electrical equipment must be switched off in guest rooms that are not in use. - Lighting in public areas must be switched off in areas/rooms that are not in use. - Outdoor lighting must be time- or demand-controlled. - Outdoor heating must be demand-driven with routines. - Pool, hot tub and sauna: The company must cover outdoor pools and hot tubs, and have time and demand management for the sauna and hot tub.
+- Lighting and other electrical equipment must be switched off in guest rooms that are not in use. - Lighting in public areas must be switched off in areas/rooms that are not in - Outdoor lighting must be time- or demand-controlled. - Outdoor heating must be demand-driven with routines.